-Travelling if you have a medical condition can be daunting but most of the time you can travel without doing anything any differently.
-Sometimes you may need to take precautions and this information will help you understand what you need to be aware of.
+Travelling can be a bit daunting if you have a medical condition or are pregnant, but in most cases you don't need to do anything different.
+You may need to take some precautions and the information below will help you understand what you need to do.

 |Telephone||+ 44 (0) 20 8738 5444|

 |Fax||+ 44 (0) 20 8738 9644|